gabrielpascua/gabrielpascua.com/_posts/2016-01-07-using-docker.markdown

 ### Chapter 1.
 The What and Why of Containers
 * “Containers are a lightweight and portable store (encapsulation) for an application and its dependencies.”
-* Advantages of Containers over VM’s:
+* Advantages of Containers over VM's:
-	- Incurs little or no overhead, efficient and faster because it runs directly on top of an OS (not on a hypervisor like in VM’s)
+	- Incurs little or no overhead, efficient and faster because it runs directly on top of an OS (not on a hypervisor like in VM's)
 	- Portable and OS interoperable
 	- multiple containers can be ran at the same time to mirror a production distributed system.
 	- Removes the need for configuration, installation and considerations for the difference between development and deploy environments.
-* Docker’s name is tied to the shipping industry with the same goal of bringing the benefits of putting shipping goods inside containers to IT.
+* Docker's name is tied to the shipping industry with the same goal of bringing the benefits of putting shipping goods inside containers to IT.
-* Docker’s “Infrastructure Plumbing Manifesto” from docker.com:
+* Docker's “Infrastructure Plumbing Manifesto” from docker.com:
 	- Whenever possible, re-use existing plumbing and contribute improvements back.
 	- When you need to create new plumbing, make it easy to re-use and contribute improvements back.
 This grows the common pool of available components, and everyone benefits.
 - Follow the unix principles: several simple components are better than a single, complicated one.